 Nov.
-23, 1984 - Boston College quarterback Doug Flutie threw a last-second, 64-yard pass to beat the University of Miami, 47-45.
-The 30,235 fans in the Orange Bowl had already begun to celebrate the victory they were sure their Hurricanes had won, and they were stunned when Flutie’s pass found his teammate (and roommate) Gerard Phelan in the end zone.
+23, 1984 - Boston College quarterback Doug Flutie threw a last-second, 64-yard touchdown pass to Gerard Phelan to beat the University of Miami, 47-45 in the Orange Bowl.

 Nov.
 23, 1985 – Evergreen, Alabama’s Christmas parade was scheduled to be held at 3 p.m. and was to feature bands from Evergreen High School, Conecuh County High School and Southern Normal.

 Nov.
 23, 1986 – The First Baptist Church of Monroeville, Ala. celebrated its 160th anniversary with two services and dinner on this Sunday.
 More than 600 people attended, including former staff members and church workers.

 Nov.
 23, 1988 - The New York Yankees signed free agent Steve Sax to a three-year contract.

 Nov.
 23, 2001 - A crowd of 87,555 people watched the Texas Longhorns beat the Texas A&M Aggies, 21-7.
 The crowd was the largest to see a football game in Texas.